zingbretsen/zingbretsen-site/src/blog/vim-gives-you-superpowers.md

 There are keys that you might use to *do* something:

 - `d` is to `d`elete some specified text
-- `c` is to `c`hange some speficied text (it will delete the text and bring you into insert mode to type the new text)
+- `c` is to `c`hange some specified text (it will delete the text and bring you into insert mode to type the new text)
 - `y` is to `y`ank (copy) text
 - `p` is to `p`ut (paste) text
 - `u` is to `u`ndo